tcpalmer/nina-scheduler/post-acquisition/image-grader.md

   * Determine the mean and standard deviation of the HFR values in the matching images.
   * If Accept All Improvements is true and the HFR of the current image is less than the mean, then the image is acceptable for HFR.
   * Otherwise, if the HFR of the current image is _**not**_ within (HFR sigma factor * standard deviation) of the mean, then the image is not acceptable.
+* If FWHM is enabled for grading:
+  * Determine the mean and standard deviation of the FWHM values in the matching images.
+  * If Accept All Improvements is true and the FWHM of the current image is less than the mean, then the image is acceptable for FWHM.
+  * Otherwise, if the FWHM of the current image is _**not**_ within (FWHM sigma factor * standard deviation) of the mean, then the image is not acceptable.
+* If Eccentricity is enabled for grading:
+  * Determine the mean and standard deviation of the Eccentricity values in the matching images.
+  * If Accept All Improvements is true and the Eccentricity of the current image is less than the mean, then the image is acceptable for Eccentricity.
+  * Otherwise, if the Eccentricity of the current image is _**not**_ within (Eccentricity sigma factor * standard deviation) of the mean, then the image is not acceptable.

 ## Grading on RMS Error
 Attached guiders can provide RMS error values sampled over the course of an exposure.
 These values are provided in units of RMS error per guide camera pixel but can be scaled to RMS error in arcseconds.
 Since NINA knows the focal length of the primary system and the pixel size of the main camera, we can determine the arcseconds/pixel of the primary system and convert the guiding error in arcseconds into error per main camera pixel.